 Parents are welcome to come to the school and discuss their child's progress with teachers.
 Before school is not always a suitable time as this is preparation time for the day.
 Please make an appointment to select a convenient time.
-Phone or email the school or contact the teacher direct.
+Phone or email the school or contact the classroom teacher via Seesaw.